 We are currently engaged in a number of different approaches to discover and develop novel drug candidates.
-At the present time, we have three drug candidates, DFC, our lead CCR2 antagonist, and our lead sheddase inhibitor in Phase IIb, Phase IIa, and Phase I/II clinical trials, respectively.
-Our other internal drug discovery programs are focused on compounds with potential for applications in HIV, diabetes and cancer.
+At the present time, we have one drug candidate from our active drug discovery and development programs, our lead sheddase inhibitor, in Phase Ib/IIa clinical trials.
+Our other internal drug discovery programs are focused on compounds with potential for applications in diabetes, oncology, and HIV.
+We have also licensed to Pfizer our lead CCR2 antagonist, which was in Phase IIa clinical trials at the time of licensing to Pfizer.
+We have no control over the further clinical development of any compounds we licensed to Pfizer.
 Discovery and development of potential drug candidates are expensive and time-consuming, and we do not know if our efforts will lead to discovery of any drug candidates that can be successfully developed and marketed.
 If our efforts do not lead to the discovery of a suitable drug candidate, we may be unable to grow our clinical pipeline or we may be unable to enter into agreements with collaborators who are willing to develop our drug candidates.